yathit/google-sites-publisher/README.md

 contents in extension folder and zip as `extensions.zip`.
 Submit `extension.zip` in `publish.dir` to [chrome web store](https://chrome.google.com/webstore/developer/dashboard).

+[The app](https://chrome.google.com/webstore/detail/mbinfo-wiki-editor/fcojbcccmkgamiifkdkkcplcjniiemmj) can be installed from Chrome store.
+It is available to anyone, but not browsable.

 Google cloud storage setup
 --------------------------